-Digital metronomes are handy, smaller devices which you can easily pop in your pocket.
+Digital metronomes are handy, smaller devices that you can easily pop in your pocket.

-Unlike analogue metronomes, which tick and sway in a natural way, these make digital beeping/clicking noises at set intervals.
+Unlike analog metronomes, which tick and sway in a natural way, these make digital beeping/clicking noises at set intervals.

 Which type of metronome you buy is up to you.
-Some people prefer the classic, mechanical sound and visual movement of an analogue metronome, whereas the portability and ease of use of a digital metronome appeals to many.
+Some people prefer the classic, mechanical sound and visual movement of an analog metronome, whereas the portability and ease of use of a digital metronome appeal to many.

 So, they’re pretty cool devices.
 But why use them?

 Timing is the most important thing when performing any musical piece.
-A metronome is the ideal tool to help you to improve your timing, by using a set interval.
+A metronome is an ideal tool to help you to improve your timing, by using a set interval.

 All metronomes are versatile, so you can change the time required for intervals.

 Does your sheet music state adagio?
 Perfect, set your metronome for 60 beats a minute.
 Need presto?
 Set it to 150 beats per minute.